Skip to product information

 Beech (Fagus sylvatica) Summary

-Beech is brilliant for hedging as well as a majestic tree.
+Beech is brilliant for hedging as well as a majestic tree on its own but more often found in woods.
 As a hedging plant, it can be trimmed to a formal shape and because it holds most of its leaves throughout winter (only pushed off by new growth in spring), a phenomenon known as marcescence, it provides winter cover though technically it is a deciduous plant.
-As a tree it grows tall (up to 40m) and has a large spreading crown.
+As a tree it grows tall (up to 40m) with smooth grey bark and has a large spreading crown.
 Beech woodlands provide wonderful environments for all sorts of shade tolerant plants and associated wildlife.
 Beech woods are atmospheric places in autumn when leaves and masts have fallen and carpet the ground in a copper colour.

 Sometimes referred to as the "queen of British trees", consort to the English Oak's king, it is associated with femininity, the mother or empress of the woodland.